 The key to achieving your short and long term business goals is sensible decision-making.
 Better cash flow visibility translates into rational decision-making.
 With an in-depth understanding of where your money is coming and going, you find yourself in a better position to make informed decisions.
 Such decisions are more likely to succeed and help you achieve your underlying business goals.

 For example, if your primary aim is to maximize revenue, maintaining a stable cash flow position will help you multiply your earnings at a faster pace.
 When you have a complete picture of where the bulk of your earnings are coming from and where they’re going, you should be able to identify the core ways in which the revenue is being generated and then focus on them.
-You get familiar with new revenue routes and thus, your decision-making is focused on areas that will drive business success.
+You get familiar with new revenue routes, and thus, your decision-making is focused on areas that will drive business success.
+Practical strategies on how to improve cash flow include negotiating shorter payment periods with clients and automating reminders for late payments.

 Besides, analyzing finances is extremely important for the improvement of business performance.
 This becomes even more important as your business grows.
 In the present-day corporate world, data is fast becoming the most critical asset for companies.
 Today’s most successful tech giants including Google, Facebook, Uber, etc., all rely on data.
 The more data-driven you are, the more competitive you’re expected to be.